 Visit one of the stops on the Columbus Coffee Trail like One Line Coffee or Roaming Goat Coffee to get your morning coffee fix.

 One of my favorite things to do in the Short North Arts District is to just stroll up and down High Street.
 This way you will not miss a boutique, art gallery or shop.
 If you’re in to fashion, be sure to visit Rowe BoutiqueTigertree and Homage.
-Stop at Brassica to build a veggie-centered Mediterranean picnic lunch to enjoy in Goodale Park.
+Stop at Brassica to build a veggie-centered Mediterranean lunch.

-Try the new Short North Food Hall for dinner tonight.
-Five kitchens await you and your friends, so everyone will find something they love.
-After dinner grab a drink next door at Standard Hall or hone your skee-ball skills at Brewcadia.
+After a break back at the hotel, head to Budd Dairy Food Hall for dinner.
+Ten dining options await you and your friends, so everyone will find something they love.
+Then, grab a drink at Standard Hall or hone your skee-ball skills at Brewcadia

 Sunday